nekotoarts/nekotoarts.github.io/_teaching/Compute_Shader_Textures.md

 ![](/images/ComputeShaderTextures/thumbnail_draft1.png)

-Godot 4 is now racing towards its stable release, and I've been playing around with the new compute shader system it involves now.
+Godot 4 is now racing towards its stable release, and I've been playing around with the new compute shader system it includes now.
 However, there isn't quite enough documentation surrounding them yet, and most sources are only covering how to use storage buffers.

 I made a video covering an [Introduction to Compute Shaders](/portfolio/compute-shader-raytracer) but avoided talking about textures because I was still getting used to using them, and beta 1 had even less information surrounding them than we have right now.